 Ideal for: Women’s Studies, Ethnic Studies, Queer Studies, English Literature, Art & Activism, Performance Studies & Theatre classes

-Tech Needs: Mic stand & stool, projector, screen, and adapter to connect the projector to a MacBook, a volunteer to run cues.
+Tech Needs: Mic & Mic stand, music stand, projector, screen, an adapter to connect the projector to a MacBook, a volunteer to run cues.

 A Place at the Table: A Performance Experiment in Radical Dialogue (60-90 minutes)